Lizzieh17/hw7/README.md

-Run Game.html in a chrome browser.
+Download files and put them in the same directory.
+Then, Run Game.html in chrome.